gzelle007/Smart-Baby/README.md

 Smart baby is an unitrusive and functional smart device.
-Key features for our product include light funtions, sound functions, teaching and blutooth capabilities and wifi connections.
+Key features for our product include:
+- [ ] Light functions
+- [ ] Sound functions
+- [ ] teaching and blutooth capabilities
+- [ ] wifi connections.

-Our physical device will then have the ability to connect to a funtional app on the parents phone(s).
+Our physical device will have the ability to connect to a funtional app on the parent(s) phone(s).
 Feeback we have recieved is that with an app you can't use your phone normally.
 Our solution to this probelm would be to have the app working in the background.
 The parent would have a push notifcation come through when there is a distrubance wiithin the childs room.